jason-lee8/ReinforcementLearning_AtariBreakout/README.md

 `done` is a boolean that is True if the action taken resulted in losing the game (which means that `state` is a terminal state).
 Otherwise, `done` is False, meaning the agent could still continue playing.

 **Experience replay** is is a temporal difference learning method that uses the previous states, actions, rewards, and next states stored in the memory to learn to maxamize a Q-function.
-It does this using this equation here:
+The program learns the real Q-values of every state-action pair by using this function:

 <img src="https://wikimedia.org/api/rest_v1/media/math/render/svg/678cb558a9d59c33ef4810c9618baf34a9577686">